just-the-docs/just-the-docs/peopleops/COMPENSATION_STRATEGY.md

 We don't currently have an extended medical group insurance plan for Canadians (partly as we don't yet have USA employees who tend to be more reliant on this), but we'd like to help out a little when our team has dental or other uninsured medical costs.
 Instead:

-1. Full time contractors (100h/mo or more) and employees receive 50% reimbursement for medical expenses, up to $1000 CAD per calendar year.
+1. Full-time contractors (100h/mo or more) and employees receive 50% reimbursement for medical expenses, up to $1000 CAD per calendar year.
-2. Part time contractors (50h/mo or more) receive 30% reimbursement for medical expenses, up to $1000 CAD per calendar year.
+2. Part-time contractors (50h/mo or more) receive 30% reimbursement for medical expenses, up to $1000 CAD per calendar year.

 ## See Also